 » How to List on MLS: Learn how a home seller can list on the MLS.

 |Search Your Local Area||This method requires you to look for houses on the go in your neighborhood.
 You can scan the houses up for sale while driving or having a walk.|

 |Network to Find Properties||Networking is one of the best ways to find properties for wholesale.
 Take inputs from your family and friends about the properties that are up for grabs. |

-Working with other wholesalers, real estate agents, lenders, and contractors can help get information on properties that can be used for wholesale.
+Working with other wholesalers, contractors, lenders, and top real estate agents can help get information on properties that can be used for wholesale.

 |Bandit Signs||Bandit signs are like small billboards or printed signs usually seen on street corners or along the highways.
 They are marketing tools for investors/wholesalers to find prospective sellers to sell their property for money.|